 The With You Always resource has 7 sessions, parent and child booklets; folders and catechist books can be ordered as required.

-In coming out of lockdown and looking to the New Year we are still going to be working within the limits of what a safe response to the pandemic will allow.
+In coming out of lockdown we are still going to be working within the limits of what a safe response to the pandemic will allow.
 So what can we do?
 Many have raised the question of how to go about doing something online.
 If you are thinking that you might like to try this route, have a look at this guide that may help.

 Others have raised questions about resources.
 The With You Always printed resource is available to order as previous years.